seedcase-project/seedcase-registry/README.md

-# Setup the Seedcase Instruction
+# Setup the Seedcase Registry Instruction

 ## Download and install Docker